 The arrangements set out in Sections E to L of the LA Safety Policy remain in effect.
-The purpose of this section is to elaborate on those arrangements by including specific details and, where necessary, identifying responsible individuals.
+The purpose of this section is to amplify those arrangements with the inclusion of specific details and, where necessary, identify responsible individuals.
 This clearly explains how the matter in question is managed within the school.
 It also provides an opportunity to include individual topics which do not appear in the LA Safety Policy, so that over a period of time this section may develop into a comprehensive and valuable resource.